TheBigSadowski/thebigsadowski.github.com/cooking/tamago/index.md

 ---

 # Tamago

-This will make a very sweet egg omelet for making tamago sushi.
-You should have a tamago pan and
+This will make a very sweet egg omelet for tamago sushi.

 ## Special Tools
 * Tamagoyaki pan